 Muslims believe that the Prophet Abraham built the Ka'aba with his son Ismael.
-Kaaba is a sacred cube-shaped shrine at the centre Al-Masjid al-Haram mosque, in Mecca (Saudi Arabia).
+Ka'aba is a sacred cube-shaped shrine at the center of Al-Masjid al-Haram mosque, in Mecca (Saudi Arabia).
 Muslims walk around the Ka'bah seven times as part of the Hajj.
-Muslims face to pray in the direction of the Ka'bah no matter where they are in the world.
-It was the first house built solely for the purpose of worshipping God.
+During prayer, Muslims are to face the direction of the Ka'bah no matter where they are in the world.
 To be completed, the Hajj requires a minimum of five days, during which pilgrims travel across Arabia to complete various rituals, some of which are optional, but considered highly beneficial.

 Top Tweets for Hajj -

 In the News and Trending for HajjUpdated Hajj pilgrims move to Mina to spend day of Tarwiyah | The Citizen